jackgill/scrat-dcpu/README.markdown

 # Overview

 This project provides an assembler, disassembler, and emulator for Notch's DCPU-16.
-I am currently in the process of moving from version 1.1 to version 1.7 of Notch's spec.

-This is my learning project for DCPU programming.
-It's named scrat-DCPU since I'm about as good at writing assemblers and emulators as Scrat is at protecting his acorn.
+I aim for compliance with version 1.7 of Notch's spec.
+It's named scrat-DCPU since I'm about as good at writing assemblers and emulators as Scrat is at protecting his acorn :)

 # Getting started